Algeria visa requirements for EU citizens

 Algeria is known for its vast Sahara landscapes, Mediterranean coastline, and rich historical sites.
 The North African nation attracts European visitors for tourism, business, and study opportunities.
 The government targets quadrupling the number of visitors by 2030.

 If you’re an EU citizen planning to visit Algeria, this guide will help you understand the visa requirements and entry regulations.
-You will also see how you can manage your finances efficiently with Grey.
+You will also see how you can manage your finances efficiently.

 Tourist visa requirements

-• A hotel reservation or an invitation letter from an Algerian resident certified by local authorities.
+• Hotel reservation or invitation letter.
+A confirmed hotel booking for the duration of the stay, or an invitation letter from an Algerian resident certified by local Algerian authorities.

-• A round-trip flight ticket or proof of onward travel.
+• Round-trip flight ticket or proof of onward travel.
+A confirmed return booking or a documented onward travel itinerary.

-• Proof of sufficient funds, such as bank statements or a letter from an employer confirming financial capability.
+• Proof of sufficient financial means.
+Bank statements covering the past three to six months, or a letter from an employer confirming financial support, demonstrating the capacity to cover costs during the visit.

 Business visa requirements

-• An invitation letter from an Algerian company or organisation.
-This letter should state the purpose and duration of the visit.
+• Invitation letter from an Algerian company or organisation.
+The letter must state the purpose and duration of the business visit, and identify the host company in Algeria.
+The letter typically needs to be on company letterhead and signed by an authorised representative.

-• A letter from the applicant’s employer in the EU confirming the nature of the business trip and the funding.
+• Mission letter from the applicant's employer in the EU.
+This confirms the nature of the business trip, the applicant's position, and the employer's commitment to covering expenses during the visit.

 Read also: The ultimate digital bank account for freelancers in Algeria

-• Medical examination documents and proof of vaccinations.
+• Medical examination documentation and proof of required vaccinations in some cases.

-• Residence permit application (to be processed upon arrival in Algeria).
+• A residence permit application will need to be processed upon arrival in Algeria for longer-term study stays.

 Visa processing time and fees